EddieKHHo/EddieKHHo.github.io/_posts/2021-06-05-SLiM-fluctuate-N-S.md

 }
 ```

-Here, we modifed the script such that the simulation fluctuates between population sizes of `N1` and `N2` every `K` generations.
+Here, we modified the script such that the simulation fluctuates between population sizes of `N1` and `N2` every `K` generations.
 The command line to code to run this would simply be:

 ```
 slim -d K=500 -d N1=1000 -d N2=100 MyScript.txt